 On-screen direction indicator (OSDI) gives information of the direction the camera is pointing at in the text overlay.
-The camera uses the coordinates of the center of the image when you set the lower left and upper right zone area. zone: Click to create an OSDI zone.
+The camera uses the coordinates of the center of the image when you set the lower left and upper right zone area.
+Create an OSDI zone.